-The intensive diabetes management needed to achieve optimal blood glucose levels before conceiving, and throughout the early stages of pregnancy can be demanding and stressful.
+For some women, it can be demanding and stressful to achieve blood glucose levels within the target range before conceiving, and maintain these levels throughout the early stages of pregnancy.
 It's common to feel worried, overwhelmed and uncertain at times.

 This can be a challenging time in your life, so be sure to seek the support you need.
-Talk to your partner, family, friends and health professionals about how you are feeling.
+Talk to your partner, family, friends and health professionals about how vou are feeling.
 If you need additional support, your health professionals can also advise you about support services available in your local area.